Posted on

 Cast iron and stainless steel are both highly rugged materials – scratch-resistant and naturally strong.
 Yet there are still a few things to keep in mind:

-Stainless steel is a lighter metal than cast iron; it can warp more easily.
+Stainless steel is a lighter metal than cast iron, so it can warp more easily.
 To prevent warping, avoid sudden temperature changes.
 Let the pan cool before cleaning.
-Also, opt for durable, “fully-clad” stainless steel cookware (more layers of metal means higher durability!).
+Also, opt for durable, “fully-clad” stainless steel cookware (more layers of metal mean higher durability!).

 Despite its susceptibility to warping, stainless steel redeems itself with high corrosion resistance.
 It’s very unlikely to rust.